intellifi-nl/webapi-doc/README.md

 Future
 ------

 A lot of things are going to happen in the future, some things need to be developed.
 And other things only need to be documented.
-Please let us know if you are really waiting on something.
+Please let us know if you are really waiting for something.
 * Authentication
 * Versioning
 * SSL